nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to SocialBook.
+Adds a person and their details to SocialBook.

 Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS dob/DATE_OF_BIRTH [pri/PRIORITY = LOW] [income/INCOME = 0] [famsize/FAMILY_SIZE = 1] [t/TAG]...`

 * Names are case-insensitive.
 E.g., `JOHN DOE` is the same as `john doe`.
 * Extra whitespaces between names are trimmed.
 E.g., <code>John&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Doe</code> is the same as `John Doe`.
-* Adding duplicate persons with the same name is not allowed.
+* Adding persons with the same name is not allowed as it is considered a duplicate person.
 * For full information on the input parameters, refer to [User Input](#user-input) above.

 <box type="info" seamless>